 If you work in a council:

-- come along to our webinars or watch the recordings (scroll down to the bottom of this page) to find out how to improve and adapt play street policies for now
+- Come along to our webinars or watch the recordings (scroll down to the bottom of this page) to find out how to improve and adapt play street policies for these times.

 If you are a parent/resident:

-- use our template letter to ask your council to re-activate existing orders, re-open applications, or get a policy in place now
+- Use our template letter to ask your council to re-activate existing orders, re-open applications, or get a policy in place.

-- come to our FREE online resident workshop “How to run a play street” – click to register here
+- Watch the recording of our resident workshop “How to run a play street”.

-- check out our 4 simple steps to playing out – short films
+- Check out our short films on 4 simple steps to playing out.

 - Join our Facebook group to connect with parents and play street activators from around the country.

 - Contact us with any questions.